 In the T.J.
 Smull College of Engineering, you’ll gain a solid foundation in the computer engineering field.
-You’ll take courses in electric circuits, embedded systems and computer architecture.
+You’ll take courses in electric circuits, embedded systems, and computer architecture.
 If you’re passionate about a particular subject – like computer networks, digital image processing or robotics – you can choose from a variety of upper-level elective courses in these areas.

 Our academic program is rigorous.
 Expect to work hard and be challenged.
-But there’s no need to stress, because we offer a supportive and collaborative environment.
-Your professors, fellow engineering students and ONU alumni will become your friends and family.
-They will open doors for you and help you succeed.
+However, we offer a supportive and collaborative environment.
+Your professors and fellow students in the college will become your friends and family.
+You will have the opportunity to connect with ONU alumni and they will help you succeed and open doors for you.

 Upon graduation, you’ll be ready for whatever the future holds, whether it’s working in computer security, designing software and hardware, or starting your own company!

 Find solutions to real problems